If you prefer, you may download the Installation Manual and Users Guide pdf using the link at the right.

-Before use it is necessary to add compost material to the base of the unit.
+Before use, it is necessary to add compost material to the base of the unit.
 Gallon size “ZIPLOC®” type bags are an inexpensive manner for storing the medium.
 To ﬁll your toilet or reﬁll it after emptying, pour two one-gallon bags of pre-moistened sphagnum peat moss or coconut ﬁber into the base of the toilet.
-The sphagnum peat moss should rise to the level of the agitator bar in a horizontal position or the centerline of the agitator crank.
+The sphagnum peat moss should rise to the level of, or cover, the agitator bar in a horizontal position.

 The sphagnum peat moss should be damp and crumbly, never wet or soupy.
 If your sphagnum peat moss or coconut ﬁber is dry, add a small amount of water.
 When not in use, the lid of the toilet should be in the closed position, preventing the entry of insects and allowing proper ventilation.
 The peat moss must be regular/organic sphagnum peat moss, no additives.
 DO NOT use MIRACLE-GRO peat moss.